 It goes further when his uncle Aaron (the Prowler) blackmails Spider-Man into working with him, mostly by appealing to the responsibility Miles has to his uncle, since it was because of him that Miles got his powers.

 Here's another.
-Issue two ends With Miles upside down on the celing and in a reversal of what Peter reaction was.
-While Peter's reaction was excited ("This is so cool."), Miles's reaction was more worried ("Oh no.")
+Issue two ends with Miles upside down on the celing and in a reversal of what Peter reaction was.
+While Peter's reaction was excited ("This is so cool."), Miles' reaction was more worried ("Oh no.")

 A young man gifted with strange powers makes the crucial mistake of not apprehending a thief when he has the chance, allowing a circumstance where the thief causes the death of the boy's uncle.
 From a Certain Point of View, this is entirely applicable to Miles just as everyone knows it is for Peter.
 Miles' uncle Aaron (a.k.a.
 The Prowler) tries to recruit him as a criminal, blackmailing him with revealing his identity as Spider-Man to his super-phobic father.
 Miles goes along in helping Aaron take down the Scorpion (here a Mexican crime lord) but when Miles draws the line, the two wind up in a battle that ends when one of Prowler's damaged tech gauntlets blows up, leaving him to die before his nephew's eyes in an eerie and twisted echo of the circumstances of Ben Parker's death.

 Miles' Venom Strike is treated as a humorous way for him to end fights for the most part.
 However, there have been hints that there is more to it than meets the eye: